FlorianLa/BrailleBuddy/README.md

 ![BrailleBuddy](https://github.com/FlorianLa/BrailleBuddy/blob/main/Photos/BrailleBuddy.jpg)

 ### Case and 3D-printed Cards
-We provide a *.svg file for the wooden case of BraillBuddy in "CaseModel(Lasercutter)".
+We provide a *.svg file for the wooden case of BrailleBuddy in "CaseModel(Lasercutter)".
 The lid is constructed from two layers of wood.
-Please be aware, that the files are designed for material with 3mm thickness for each of the layer of the lid and 5mm for the other parts.
+Please be aware, that the files are designed for material with 3mm thickness for each of the layers of the lid and 5mm for the other parts.
 If you use other materials, you need to adjust the contact areas accordingly.

 Further, we provide language specific 3D-models for all cards used. **Right now only the German version is populated, but the models can be used by changing the Braille text beneath the figurine.**
 The sources for the 3D figurines are listed next to each card.
 The 2D relief images were created by [Verena Pues](https://verenapues.com/).